wp-plugins/bepro-listings/readme.txt

 = Can this work with buddypress? =

-Since 1.2.0.
-Version 2.0.60 added integration with activity feeds
+Yes, it adds a new menu item to user profiles allowing them to manage their listings

+= Can I setup featured listings? =

+Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
+Consult the shortcode documentation.

-= Do I have to use buddypress? =
+= How can I customize the style and layout? =

-No. Since 2.1.17 we supply a standalone profile which can be implemented via shortcode

-= Does your user submission form utilize custom fields? =

-No, but you can extend the fields via wordpress hooks and filters.
-Or you can just use the Form Builder addon
+Our css is created to be easily overridden.
+Regarding layout, a developer can easily extend our templates

 = Are there ways to extend the plugin myself? =

 Yes, there are lots of wordpress hooks, filters and templates (listings/page).
 There is nothing stopping you from creating your own custom addons

-= Can I setup featured listings? =

-Yes, you can specify categories and flag the listings as featured via options for the [display_listings] shortcode.
-Consult the shortcode documentation.

 = Do I need to create templates for detail pages? =

-No. If interested, you can
+No. However, if interested, you can.

 == Screenshots ==